elixir-cldr/cldr/guides/3_number_formats.md

 ### RBNF Rules with Float numbers

-RBNF is primarily oriented towards positive integral numbers.
+RBNF is primarily oriented towards positive integer numbers.
 Whilst the standard caters for negative numbers and fractional numbers the implementation of the rules is incomplete.
 Use with care.